 Croydon's reputation as a place is improving, but there is more work to do.

 Most residents do feel safe, but 23% feel unsafe to some degree.
 Yet the last 10 years have seen decreases in recorded crime and ASB.
 Statistics from the Mayor of London's Office for Policing and Crime show that in 2014/15 crime per 1000 population was below London rates for five of the seven key indicators.
 In recent years ASB, burglary, robbery and theft from persons and from motor vehicles have recorded the biggest falls.
 Reported incidents of violence with injury and domestic abuse and sexual violence (DASV) have increased.
 Concerning youth crime, good progress has been made to prevent it, protect young people and support victims.

 Through Croydon Congress the LSP developed a partnership approach to change attitudes and behaviours towards domestic abuse and sexual violence (DASV) in the borough, to prevent it wherever possible, to support victims and hold perpetrators to account.
 Croydon has joined the White Ribbon campaign which aims to engage the community (especially men and boys) in condemning violence against women and girls.
 Through Congress we have raised awareness of child sexual exploitation (CSE) in the community to develop a joint approach to identify and stop it.
-The Safer London

-Foundation will deliver workshops and engage with young people working alongside multi-agency partners and will work with police in CSE and gang related operations to ensure victims receive help.
+The Safer London Foundation will deliver workshops and engage with young people working alongside multi-agency partners and will work with police in CSE and gang related operations to ensure victims receive help.
 Our recent focus on improving the local environment through the "Don't Mess with Croydon - Take Pride" campaign has engaged the community, and increased reporting and enforcement of fly tips and other envirocrime.

-- Tackle crime and ASB, making full use of the new legislation and housing management interventions; - Tackle envirocrime such as graffiti and fly-tipping and target the worst affected areas; - Target street based drinking and begging identifying repeat offenders and putting in place prevention and enforcement options; - Review processes for managing unauthorised encampments and use of injunctions and ASB legislation as well as continuing to target harden locations frequently targeted; and - Bring domestic abuse offenders to justice, support victims and develop ways of promoting a change in attitudes to this crime.
+- We will work in partnership to tackle crime and ASB, making full use of the new legislation and housing management interventions - We tackle environmental crime such as graffiti and fly-tipping and target the worst affected areas - We will target street based drinking and begging identifying repeat offenders and putting in place prevention and enforcement options

+- We will review processes for managing unauthorised encampments and use of injunctions and ASB legislation as well as continuing to target harden locations frequently targeted - We will work with police to bring domestic abuse offenders to justice, support victims and develop ways of promoting a change in attitudes to this crime

-- Fear of crime will fall; - More perpetrators of DASV brought to account; and - The borough will look and feel cleaner and greener.
+- Levels of crime will continue to fall - More perpetrators of DASV brought to account - The borough will look and feel cleaner and greener